warmist/scripts/docs/gui/confirm.rst

 .. dfhack-tool::
     :summary: Configure which confirmation dialogs are enabled.
-    :tags: fort productivity interface
+    :tags: fort interface

 This tool is a basic configuration interface for the `confirm` plugin.
-You can see current state, and you can interactively choose which confirmation dialogs are enabled.
+You can see and modify which confirmation dialogs are enabled.

 Usage
 -----